open-mmlab/mmyolo/configs/yolov5/README.md

 **Note**:

 1. `fast` means that `YOLOv5DetDataPreprocessor` and `yolov5_collate` are used for data preprocessing, which is faster for training, but less flexible for multitasking.
 Recommended to use fast version config if you only care about object detection.
+2. `detect` means that the network input is fixed to `640x640` and the post-processing thresholds is modified.
-2. `SyncBN` means use SyncBN, `AMP` indicates training with mixed precision.
+3. `SyncBN` means use SyncBN, `AMP` indicates training with mixed precision.
-3. We use 8x A100 for training, and the single-GPU batch size is 16.
+4. We use 8x A100 for training, and the single-GPU batch size is 16.
 This is different from the official code.
-4. The performance is unstable and may fluctuate by about 0.4 mAP.
+5. The performance is unstable and may fluctuate by about 0.4 mAP.
+6. `balloon` means that this is a demo configuration.

 ## Citation